Teradata/stacki-wiki/wiki/Reference/cli/add/add-pallet.md

 * `{pallet}`

-   A list of pallet ISO images to add to the local machine.
-If no list is
+   A list of pallets to add to the local machine.
+If no list is supplied
-	supplied, then if a pallet is mounted on /mnt/cdrom, it will be copied to the local machine.
-If the pallet is hosted on the internet, it will be downloaded and stored on the local machine.
+	stacki will check if a pallet is mounted on /mnt/cdrom, and if so copy it to the local machine.
+If the pallet is hosted on the internet, it will be downloaded to a temporary directory before being added.
+All temporary files and mounts will be cleaned up, with the exception of /mnt/cdrom.

 ### Parameters